datagrovecr/website/docs/jobs/index.md

 # Working for Datagrove Costa Rica

-Help us build the next generation of software to support mercy and justice in the world - join Datagrove Costa Rica in a full-time position or as an intern!
+Help us build the next generation of software to support mercy and justice in the world - join Datagrove Costa Rica in a full-time or part-time role!

 Datagrove Costa Rica developers primarily use Typescript, Go, Dart/Flutter, and Rust :crab:.
 Datagrove's first product is still in stealth mode, but ask us and we'd be happy to share!